ceford/cefjdemos-data-jdm-help-en/articles/menu-items/users-user-profile.md

   - In the modal dialog select the Users item to open a list and then select the **User Profile** item.

-To edit an existing User Profile Menu Item:
+To edit an existing *User Profile* menu item:

-- Select its Title in the Menus: Items list.
+- Select its Title in the *Menus: Items* list.

 ## Screenshot

 ![User profile details tab](../../../en/images/menu-items/users-user-profile-details-tab.png)

-## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
+All of the form input fields are covered in the *Common Elements*.